dotnet/AspNetCore.Docs/aspnet/web-pages/overview/getting-started/introducing-aspnet-web-pages-2/getting-started.md

 ---
 title: "Introducing ASP.NET Web Pages - Getting Started | Microsoft Docs"
 author: tfitzmac
 description: "WebMatrix is no longer recommended as an integrated development environment for ASP.NET Web Pages.
-Use Visual Studio or Visual Studio Code .
+Use Visual Studio or Visual Studio Code.
 This guidance an..." ms.author: aspnetcontent
 manager: wpickett
 ms.date: 05/28/2015